ponylang/ponyc/examples/ffi-callbacks/README.md

 ## How to Run

-Once `ffi-callbacks` has been compiler, in the same directory as this README file run `./ffi-callbacks`.
+Once `ffi-callbacks` has been compiled, in the same directory as this README file run `./ffi-callbacks`.
 You should see the number `10` printed three times:

 ```console
 $ ./ffi-callbacks